RFNYC/ForexToGo-2/App/README.md

 # Welcome to ForexToGo!

-This are the front-end files for the ForexToGo app.
+These are the front-end files for the ForexToGo app.

+Note 1/12/25:
+As of writing the app is in its first "Useable" state with some setup.
+When opened it gives a little disclaimer, then prompts the user to type their name along with their favorite currency pair.
+These things are displayed on the home page above a list of news events for that day.

 ---